dy0gu/dotfiles/README.md

 - Enable the `flakes` experimental feature *or* skip this step if already enabled.

-   - Add this line to your configuration, which can be edited using `sudo nano /etc/nixos/configuration.nix` on a minimal install:
+   - Add this line to your existing configuration, which can be edited using `sudo nano /etc/nixos/configuration.nix` on a minimal install:

       ```nix
       nix.settings.experimental-features = [ "nix-command" "flakes" ];